lukaszpilat93/Final_Project_2024_Vistula/Useful hints while translating.md

 ![Xbench](Xbench_sample.jpg)

+It goes without saying that some errors that you can see here are NOT the real ones.
+For instance the word NOTE.
+It is written in uppercase letters as may technical acronyms, which is why Xbench treats it as such.
+It is, however, an ordinary noun.

 Question: May I use machine translation?
 This would facilitate the translation process and help me get ready with the task even before deadline.